-I have worked in the museum field for over twenty-five years at a wide variety of institutions, large and small, both publicly and privately funded.
+I have worked in the museum field for almost thirty years at a wide variety of institutions, large and small, both publicly and privately funded.
 I have enjoyed both administrative and curatorial roles in these museums, but have come to realize that my true love is for public and educational programming.
 Without deep and lasting community engagement museums are just places where old things are entombed.
 However, if we can use the wonder and beauty of our collections to reach out to people to both educate and entertain, then we create a new generation of museum goers and create a place of lifelong learning.

 Here are a few of the museums that I have worked at over the years as a volunteer, part-time employee, full-time employee, or on contract as a consultant.